 Principal - The face value or par value of a debt instrument.
-Also, may refer to the amount of capital invested in a given security.
+It may also refer to the amount of capital invested in a given security.

-Promontory Interfinancial Network - A private sector firm that places time deposits ("CDs"), with participating Insured Institutions through Promontory's CDARS.
-California Government Code Sections 53601.8 and 53635.8 permit the City to place funds for the purchase of time deposits with Insured Institutions through private sector firms such as Promontory Interfinancal Network.
+IntraFi - A private sector firm that places time deposits ("CDs"), with participating Insured Institutions through IntraFi's CDARS.
+California Government Code Sections 53601.8 and 53635.8 permit the City to place funds for the purchase of time deposits with Insured Institutions through private sector firms such as IntraFi's Network.